DjikstraCS/CTF-Write-Ups/Hack The box/Starting Point/Tier 2/Sequel.md

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
 ```

+`show databases;` to print the contents of the database.

+Remember the `;` at the end of the command.

 ```
 MariaDB [(none)]> show databases;